 With all year round operation, seven days a week from April through September, and flying on most flyable days during the winter, we offer wave, thermal and ridge soaring for novice and experienced pilots.
 We run glider pilot training courses through the summer season and welcome visiting expeditions.
 First Flight experiences (by prior arrangement) make fantastic presents, especially at Christmas.

 On our extensive airfield (about 134 hectares), the club buildings include the hangar, glider workshops, winch garage and workshop, heated parachute storage, battery charging area, a comfortable clubhouse with dining room, TV room, lounge, bar, office, briefing room, and overnight accommodation in centrally heated bunk rooms and private rooms with modern showers and toilet facilities, as well as caravan parking and a camp site.

 You do not have to own a glider to fly at the Mynd.
 The club owns a comprehensive fleet of gliders and use of a privately owned motor glider.
-Members pay a fixed annual “flying fee” that entitles them to fly any club glider as much as they like, subject to aircraft being fairly shared between other club and course members, with no additional hourly charges other than a launch fee.
+Members pay per minute for the use of club gliders, subject to aircraft being fairly shared between other club and course members during the weekdays.
+There is an additional charge for a launch.

 Flying a vintage T21 from the Mynd – video